codxmayank/codr-mayank/README.md

 - 👋 Hi, I’m mayank (@codr-mayank) (Tech enthusiast)
 - 👀 I’m skilled in Software Development (Frontend)
-- 🌱 Improving on backend skills..
+- 🌱 Skilled in React, Redux and its ecosystem.
+Also working on Vue, Nuxt3 and related technologies.
 - 💞️ I’m looking to collaborate on cool projects.

 <!---